On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Introduction

-The equivalence of assertions a) and b) follows from the definition of independent defect and the fact that $I_{\cE}= \{a\in L\mid va\in\Sigma_\cE\}$.
+The equivalence of assertions a) and b) follows from the definition of independent defect and the fact that $I_{\cE}= (a\in L\mid va\in\Sigma_\cE)$.
 The equivalence of assertions a) and c) will be proved in part 1) of Proposition~\ref{ind=I^p=I}.
-The equivalence of assertions c) and d) holds as we will prove in Theorems~\ref{OASdef} and~\ref{OKumdef} that $\Omega_{\cO_L|\cO_K}\cong I_{\cE}/I_{\cE}^p$.
+The equivalence of assertions c) and d) follows from Theorem~\ref{MT2}.
 The equivalence of assertions a) and e) follows from the next theorem.
-Together with the equality $H=H_\cE$, this theorem will be shown in Section~\ref{secttracepf}. \begin{theorem} Take a Galois defect extension $\cE=(L|K,v)$ of prime degree $p$.
+The last assertion follows from part 3) of Proposition~\ref{propann}.
+The remaining assertions, in particular the equality $H=H_\cE$, will be proven together with the next theorem in Section~\ref{secttracepf}. \begin{theorem} Assume that the extension $\cE=(L|K,v)$ satisfies (\ref{as}).
 Then

 The extension $\cE$ has independent defect if and only if for some strongly convex subgroup $H$ of $vL$,

 In particular, if $H=\{0\}$ (which is always the case if $vK$ is archimedean, or more generally, if $(vK)_{vp}$ is archimedean), then this means that